Zonal (company)

-Zonal is a UK based, privately owned company that provides EPoS (electronic point of sale) systems and integrated front-and back-of-house technology solutions to hospitality and leisure businesses across the UK.
+Zonal is a software company that provides EPoS (electronic point of sale) systems and integrated front-and back-of-house technology solutions to hospitality and leisure businesses based in Edinburgh, Scotland.
 It was founded in 1979 and as of 2024 employs over 700 people.

 History

 The concept for Zonal began in 1979, when their founder, the late Ralph McLean, needed to control operations at his family business in Edinburgh.
 After noticing that the bar staff were giving away drinks, and that takings were going missing from the cash register, McLean built the first hospitality electronic till.

 On 12 October 1979, the Zonal company was officially formed, and was registered at Companies House as Zonal Retail Data Systems.

 Zonal’s first hardware combined a Nascom home computer board with their own designed memory board, an early EPoS system that was admired and adopted by numerous Edinburgh pubs.
 In 1980 Zonal then launched the LT80 till, and a year later sold the family hotel and moved to Forth Street, Edinburgh into what became not only the family home, but also Zonal’s head office for the next few years.
 Ralph’s sons, Stuart McLean and Howard McLean, were employed as engineers.

 1984 saw the launch of ZIMS (Zonal Information Management System) software, which managed cash, stock, employee hours and payroll, all via the till.
 In the same year, James McLean joined his brothers and became employed by the company as a field engineer.

 In 1992, Zonal bought offices in Rugby and launched its second POS terminal, the 90S, which was housed in one metal case.
 One year later the company expanded into the USA, opening offices in Orlando, and also launched PRIZM, its next generation of software.
 PRIZM allowed each site to store and share information without the need for a 3.5” floppy disk, introducing the concept of a back office PC which allowed the moving of management functions away from the till.
 In 1994, the 9001 EPoS terminal, which has a larger touch panel, was launched.